Kitware/batai/DEPLOYMENT.md

 The client will need to be built with a different Client ID for accessing the server.

+### Copy templated environment File
+Copy over the ./dev/.env.prod.docker-compose.template to `.env` and change the default passwords for fields

 ### Initial Setup for Deployment

 1. Run `docker compose run --rm django ./manage.py migrate`